the importance of a bill of sale:

 Under the Affordable Care Act (also known as “Obamacare”), businesses with 50 or less employees will have the option to purchase insurance with no penalties if they elect not to.
 However, businesses with 25 or less employees will have the option to purchase insurance and will receive tax benefits if they do.

-For legal questions regarding your small business, contact Klauer & Foster and schedule an appointment.
+For legal questions regarding your small business, contact Richard L. Klauer and schedule an appointment.

 Dangers of Abusive Tax Shelters